Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The duration of maternity leave varies, under the following conditions, depending on the number of children you already have to support before the child's birth:
+The length of maternity leave varies, under the following conditions, depending on the number of children you already have to support before the child is born:

 ---|---|---|---|